Industrial Revolution in Scotland: Women

 The industrialisation of Scotland had a major impact of the roles of women.
 Women and girls formed a much higher proportion of the workforce than elsewhere in Britain and were the majority of workers in some industries.
 The expansion of flax spinning and the rise of linen industry in the eighteenth century was almost totally dependent on female labour and the situation was similar in the sewed muslin industry in the West of Scotland towards the end of the century.
 When flax spinning became mechanised the proportion of men to women was 100:280, the highest proportion of women in the United Kingdom.
 In Dundee in the 1840s, while male employment increased by a factor of 1.6, female employment went up by 2.5, making it the only large town in Scotland with the majority of its female population in paid employment.
 In cotton in the nineteenth century women and girls accounted for 61 per cent of the workforce in Scottish mills, compared with 50 per cent in Lancashire.
 Although most women were employed in the textile industries, they were also a significant proportion of the workforce in other areas, making up 12 per cent of underground workers in mining, compared with 4 per cent in Britain overall.
 The expanded opportunities for women, and the extra income they and children brought into the household, probably did the most to help increase living standards for working-class families.

 The role of women in workforce peaked in the 1830s.
 As heavy industry began to dominate there were less opportunities for women.
-From the mid-nineteenth century there were a series of laws that limited female roles in industry, beginning with the Mines Regulation Act of 1842, which prevented them from working underground.
+From the mid-nineteenth century there were a series of laws that limited female roles in industry, beginning with the Mines and Collieries Act 1842, which prevented them from working underground.
 This put 2,500 women out of work in the east of Scotland, causing real hardship as their contribution to the family economy was vital.
 This was followed by a series of factory acts that placed restrictions on the employment of women.
 Many of these acts were brought in because of pressure from trade unions who were attempting to secure a living wage for their male members.
 Women had relatively little involvement in official trade unions for much of the period of industrialisation.
 However, they were frequently involved in unofficial disputes, the first being recorded in 1768 and of which there are known to have been 300 strikes that involved women between 1850 and 1914.
 Towards the end of the century there were increasing attempts to unionise women.
 The Scottish Women's Trade Council (SWTC) was formed in 1887.
 From this emerged the Women's Protective and Provident League (WPPL) and the Glasgow Council for Women's Trades (GCWT).
 In 1893, the National Federal Council of Scotland for Women's Trades (NFCSWT) was established and the Scottish Council for Women's Trades (SCWT) in 1900.
 By 1895 the NFCSWT alone had an affiliated membership of 100,000.